guilhermgonzaga/sysprog-assignments/buildimage/README.md

 # buildimage: ELF32 file reader

-This project was built to teach how an operating system boots up by setting up a bootloader and a primitive kernel in a bootable image.
+This project was built to learn how an operating system boots up by setting up a bootloader and a primitive kernel in a bootable image.
 For the most part, the implementation in `buildimage.c` gets the two referred executables (ELF32 files) and extracts their information in order to create the image.

 ### Specification